 To remain in the United States as a student, U.S. Immigration regulations require you to:

 - Keep both the I-20 and the I-94 with you at all times.

 - Complete at least 12 credits per fall and spring semester.
-To take fewer than 12 credits per semester, you will need special approval from OIP.
+To take fewer than 12 credits per semester, you will need special approval from the International Center.

 - Work no more than 20 hours per week at an on-campus job.
-To work off campus, you will need special permission from the OIP.
+To work off campus, you will need special permission from the International Center.

-The UND Office of International Programs will help you with academic, social and personal needs as you adjust to life in a new country.
-You can even receive rides to campus from the Grand Forks airport, bus or train depot from OIP.
+The UND International Center will help you with academic, social and personal needs as you adjust to life in a new country.
+You can even receive rides to campus from the Grand Forks airport, bus or train depot.

-For additional information about becoming an international student at UND, visit the Office of International Programs.
+For additional information about becoming an international student at UND, visit the International Center.